auto dealer in black and red logo

 Used Retail Prices

 With the proliferation of ‘no-haggle pricing’ for used-vehicle retailing, asking prices accurately measure trends in the retail space.
-Retail demand slowed down at the end of last year, and thus resulted in declining retail asking prices for the last several weeks of 2020.
+Retail demand slowed down at the end of last year, and thus resulted in declining retail asking prices over the last several weeks of 2020.
 As demand rebounded, retail prices have lagged slightly behind wholesale prices, but March had an accelerated growth in retail prices.
-In April and May, retail prices picked up speed as demand accelerated, fueled by stimulus payments, tax season, and shortages of new inventory.
-In June, retail prices continued to rise.
-After strong Spring and Summer months, retail listing prices seemed to stabilize at a level more than 24% above where we started the year.
+In April, retail prices picked up speed as demand accelerated, fueled by stimulus payments, tax season, and shortages of new inventory.
+Currently, the prices are more than 18% above where we started the year.

 This analysis is based on approximately two million vehicles listed for sale on US dealer lots.
 The graph below looks at 2-6-year-old vehicles.